Khloe Kardashian Shares Heartfelt Hopes For Her Daughter

-In last Sunday’s Keeping Up With The Kardashians season finale, Khloe Kardashian just revealed that she’s having a baby girl.
+In last Sunday’s Keeping Up With the Kardashians season finale, Khloe Kardashian revealed that she’s having a baby girl.
 Now, the 33-year-old expectant mom is sharing all her heart-warming hopes for her daughter.

 Khloe posted a new blog entry on her app where she answered fill-in-the-blank questions about her baby girl.
-Entitled “All My Hopes For My Daughter,” the post revealed Khloe’s fondest aspirations for her little bundle of joy.
+Titled “All My Hopes For My Daughter,” the post revealed Khloe’s fondest aspirations for her little bundle of joy.

 “I can’t believe I’m having a girl!
 It was such a special moment and I’m so happy I got to share it with you guys,” she wrote in her blog post.